Living In Paper - 2008

 INFORMATION

-It makes obvious sense to verse oneself on the properties and characteristics of papercrete, whether sold as blocks or employed in building homes.
+It makes obvious sense to verse oneself on the properties and characteristics of papercrete, whether you want to sell blocks or build homes.
 The only way to do that is to read everything available on the Internet and contact others or read material from others who have already worked with the material.
 The frustrating thing about doing that is that previous builders have varying and sometimes conflicting recommendations about how to do things based on their experience.
 Most of the knowledgeable people working with papercrete have not had the time or opportunity to compare notes with other practitioners about what works and what doesn't.
 What each person feels is true is only true based on that person's experience.
 There are differences of opinion on just about everything - from the "best" mix to the "best" building method.
 For example, the construction approach described on this website specifies rebar in the construction of the walls.
-At least one practitioner feels that rebar isn't necessary at all because, when cured, papercrete is monolithic.
-The rebar approach was adopted on this website because the structure built using it was successfully permitted.
+Some practitioners feel that rebar is unnecessary.
 What is needed is a standard building procedure, which can be permitted anywhere in the country.
 Part of the problem with a standard building procedure is papercrete's flexibility.
 It can be poured, slip formed, formed as blocks, or as tilt-up panels, "harled," daubed, made into roof panels, etc. A comprehensive building procedure describing all of these methods will eventually emerge but it hasn't yet.
 So the best approach is to decide what product is to be marketed and then set about defining the building approach which fits the product.
-No one ever said it was going to be easy.
+That's what we are doing with pressed BetR-blok.
+No one ever said it was going to be easy, but we know what works.
+We've been actively involved in papercrete construction for almost ten years.
+We can save people who want to start a business a lot of time and money by passing on our business experience and offering opportunities for partnerships.
+That's specifically what we do in our One-Day Papercrete Commercialization Seminar

 VOLUME MIXERS